-Email is the best way to connect with ecommerce customers.
-As soon as a new customer makes a purchase, they should be greeted with a welcoming message.
-Use this opportunity to thank them for their purchase and offer options for upselling and cross-selling.
+Email is a great way to connect with ecommerce customers.
+As soon as a new customer makes a purchase, greet them with a welcome email message.
+Use this opportunity to thank them for their purchase.
+Then, offer options for upselling and cross-selling.

-Additionally, it's easy for customers to drift away if they haven't made a recent purchase.
+Customers may also drift away if they haven't made a recent purchase.
 Keep these customers engaged by sending them recurring emails.
-You could send a "We miss you!" email with a discount code to encourage them to purchase again.
-Or, email them around holidays and birthdays to provide personalized offers.
-Check out this example from a GoDaddy purchase, below.
+For example, you could send a "We miss you!" email with a discount code to encourage them to purchase again.
+Check out this example from a GoDaddy purchase.

 2. Delight customers.

-Going the extra mile for customers is what makes your brand stick in their minds.
-This goes beyond a one-time effort.
-Consistent, regular acts of delight show customers your company does this as more than just a ploy to gain sales.
+Going the extra mile for customers helps them remember your brand.
+But remember: exceptional service is more than a one-time effort.
+Consistent, regular acts of delight show customers your company uses exceptional service as more than just a ploy to gain sales.